Vuk-Luzanin/JavaSocketCommunication_RemoteProcedureCall/README.md

 ### 3. **common**
 - **Service.java**: A shared class for both the client and server to handle socket communication (sending and receiving messages).

-## Requirements

-- JDK 8 or higher
-- Basic knowledge of Java and socket programming

 ## Usage

 ### Running the Server